 This next tip is one of my favorites!
 Invest in lidded bins that can stack and store pretty much anything.
 It goes back to the idea of playroom storage that is closed but accessible.
 That is the winning combination.
 We happen to use our lidded bins for legos, which has worked incredibly well.
 These IKEA Kuggis storage bins are inexpensive, sturdy and they come in different sizes but are designed so that they stack perfectly on top of each other.
 They are large enough that my girls can keep their lego sets largely assembled when they put them away.
 See how nice and unobtrusive they are in the background?

 Well, this is the mess of legos they are hiding inside.

 I love that the lids hide the mess and allow these storage bins to stack so nicely, but the other big bonus is that my girls often use the lids to build on, which makes it super easy for them to move around and clean up when it's time.
 Case in point–I walked into our bonus room this morning and found this on the floor.

 Portable Storage for Art Supplies

 This is a solution I recently figured out.
 My girls LOVE to draw and color, but they don't always want to sit at their desk behind the sofa to do it.
-So while we do store “normal” stuff in the desk drawers like scissors, pens and pencils, I found that they usually wanted to color and draw at the coffee table.
+So while we do store “normal” stuff in the desk drawers like scissors, pens and pencils, I found that they usually wanted to color and draw at the coffee table (ours is one of my favorite unique coffee tables out there because it pops open to make a table)..
 And it was kind of pain for them to move all of their pens and crayons back and forth.
 I know that because they were just leaving a mess of art supplies on the coffee table allllll the time.
 It finally occurred to me that I should just find storage for their art supplies that is easily portable.
 PROBLEM SOLVED.